matthewtoye/sickbeard_mp4_automator/README.md

-Same as the original with better nvidia support.
+Same as the original with better nvidia support, my changes are as follows:

 Nightly builds from https://ffmpeg.zeranoe.com/builds/ will work with all added options except scale_npp.